 We are looking for a highly motivated Master student to work on the subject of acquiring and identifying shapes in motion.

 Recent works in the scientific community show the increasing success of deep learning techniques in the field of computer vision, in which they were applied for a wide variety of tasks, such as feature extraction, segmentation, motion detection, object and action recognition.
-Recently the research community has taken interest in its applicability to a range of specific 3D problems, such as whether a Deep Convolutional Neural Network can capture feature space mappings between two 3D feature spaces , or a mapping between any available visual information of a subjects and its 3D shape , sometimes for specific families of objects, e.g. chairs .
+Recently the research community has taken interest in its applicability to a range of specific 3D problems, such as whether a Deep Convolutional Neural Network can capture feature space mappings between two 3D feature spaces .
+For human body modeling, deep networks have recently been used to model body shape based on silhouettes and to model the motion of sparse motion capture data .

 During the internship, the student will familiarize with deep Learning CNN techniques, and relevant elements of 3D vision, in order to provide a model and application for an initial subset of human capture situations.

 The master student will perform the following tasks:

 - Study the relevant bibliography, identify relevant datasets available from other research groups

 - Discuss and propose a solution relevant to this problem with advisors

 - Exhibit a preliminary implementation of the proposed solution

 - Validate this solution on a reasonable size available or acquired dataset.
 The student will have access to the Kinovis platform to perform her/his own 3D acquisitions.